ohnit/learnxinyminutes-docs/go.html.markdown

 	default:
 		// all other cases
 	}
+	fmt.Println(c)

-	// Like if, for doesn't use parens either.
+	// Like `if`, `for` doesn't use parentheses either.
-	// Variables declared in for and if are local to their scope. for x := 0; x < 3; x++ { // ++ is a statement.
+	// Variables declared in `for` and `if` are local to their scope. for x := 0; x < 3; x++ { // ++ is a statement.
 		fmt.Println("iteration", x)
 	}
 	// x == 42 here.

-	// For is the only loop statement in Go, but it has alternate forms. for { // Infinite loop.
+	// `for` is the only loop statement in Go, but it has alternate forms. for { // Infinite loop.
 		break    // Just kidding.
 		continue // Unreached.
 	}

-	// You can use range to iterate over an array, a slice, a string, a map, or a channel.
+	// You can use `range` to iterate over an array, a slice, a string, a map, or a channel.
-	// range returns one (channel) or two values (array, slice, string and map). for key, value := range map[string]int{"one": 1, "two": 2, "three": 3} {
+	// `range` returns one (channel) or two values (array, slice, string and map). for key, value := range map[string]int{"one": 1, "two": 2, "three": 3} {
 		// for each pair in the map, print key and value fmt.Printf("key=%s, value=%d\n", key, value)